Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Axion Quality and the Domain-Wall Number

-This should be contrasted with generic DFSZ (Dine--Fischler--Srednicki--Zhitnitsky) and KSVZ (Kim--Shifman--Vainshtein--Zakharov) constructions \cite{Kim,SVZ,DFSZ}, where the leading PQ-breaking operator is typically allowed already at relatively low dimension ($n\leq10$) unless additional ad hoc symmetries are imposed \cite{KamionkowskiMarchRussell,Holman,BarrSeckel,BabuGogoladzeWang,BhattiproluMartin,BaerBargerSengupta}.
-For instance, in a model with only a $\Z_N$ symmetry protecting PQ, the operator $\Phi^N$ appears at dimension $N$; maintaining $\Delta\bar\theta<10^{-10}$ requires $N\geq 12$ for $\fa\sim10^{12}$~GeV~\cite{KamionkowskiMarchRussell,Holman,BarrSeckel}.
-In the present framework, the prohibition of all operators $\Phi^n$ with $n<18$ is a direct consequence of the same $\Z_{18}$ arithmetic whose $\Z_9$ subgroup enforces the ninths flavor lattice, so axion quality is not an extra assumption but a corollary of the flavor structure, with a generous margin of safety.
+This is to be contrasted with generic DFSZ-II and KSVZ (Kim--Shifman--Vainshtein--Zakharov)~\cite{Kim,SVZ,DFSZ} constructions, where the leading PQ-breaking operator is typically allowed already at relatively low dimension ($n\leq 10$) unless additional ad hoc symmetries are imposed~\cite{KamionkowskiMarchRussell,Holman,BarrSeckel,BabuGogoladzeWang,BhattiproluMartin,BaerBargerSengupta}.
+In a model with only a $\Z_N$ symmetry protecting PQ, the leading operator $\Phi^N$ appears at dimension $N$; maintaining $|\Delta\bar\theta|<10^{-10}$ requires $N\geq 12$ for $f_a\sim 10^{12}$~GeV~\cite{KamionkowskiMarchRussell,Holman,BarrSeckel}.
+In the present framework, the prohibition of all operators $\Phi^n$ with $n<18$ is a direct consequence of the same $\Z_{18}$ arithmetic whose $\Z_9$ subgroup enforces the ninths flavor lattice, so axion quality is not an extra assumption but a corollary of the flavor structure, with the generous margin of safety quantified above.